Soulcalibur: Soulcalibur II

 2002's Soulcalibur II further improves and expands on the Soulcalibur original, in both graphics and gameplay.
 Soulcalibur II was released in arcade format three years after the previous release in the series, and was subsequently ported to all three active sixth-generation consoles.
 This is the first game in the Soulcalibur series to feature characters from non-Namco media, such as Link from Nintendo's The Legend of Zelda, playable on the GameCube.
 Featured on the PlayStation 2 version's roster is Heihachi Mishima of Tekken, while Image Comics' character Spawn was an addition for the Xbox version.

 A high definition-optimized enhanced port of the game, entitled Soulcalibur II HD Online, was released in November 2013, and features revamped HD visuals, online play, and trophy/achievement support.
 It is a digital release and is available through Microsoft's Xbox Live Arcade and Sony's PlayStation Network digital storefronts.
 Being based on the original PlayStation 2 and Xbox releases, both ports include the two guest characters (Heihachi Mishima and Spawn) who were originally exclusive to each platform.

 Soulcalibur III

 Breaking with tradition, the PlayStation 2 version of Soulcalibur III came out in 2005 before an Arcade Edition was released in 2006.
 It uses a different graphics engine.
 Soulcalibur III contains a new single-player mode called "Tales of Souls", a story mode in which the player can make course-altering decisions.
 Arenas are more interactive, for example with rocks breaking if a character were to impact against them.
 Soulcalibur III is the first game in the series to feature a character creation system, and features a story mode called "Chronicles of the Sword" which is a mode with some strategic aspects for created characters.

-It is the only game in the Soulcalibur series to be THX approved.
+The game received a new release for the PlayStation 4 and PlayStation 5 in December 2025, available only through Sony's PlayStation Network digital store.